 Infants affected by KMP who have cutaneous involvement of KHE or TA will present with a rapidly enlarging pre-existing lesion that becomes tense, purpuric, or ecchymotic, is markedly painful.
 The swelling may be dramatic.
 Of note, if the lesion involves the retroperitoneum, the enlarging lesion may not be readily apparent on physical exam.

 Diagnosis of KMP requires laboratory evaluation and identification of an underlying vascular tumor.
 Laboratory evaluation should include a complete blood count, coagulation panel, and PTT and PTT.
-Thrombocytopenia may be severe, generally below 30,000 k/mL.
+Thrombocytopenia may be severe.
 Coagulation studies will reveal a prolonged PT and PTT, hypofibrinogenemia, and increased D-dimer.

 When identifying the underlying, cutaneous lesion, physical examination may be sufficient.
 If a visceral tumor is suspected, further imaging such as MRI may be useful in establishing both the presence of the tumor and its local extent.
 MRI may show significant gadolinium enhancement with dermal and subcutaneous thickening.
 Biopsy of the suspected underlying lesion should be considered to establish the identity of the underlying lesion but is typically not possible if KMP is already present due to the risk of bleeding.